 How Do We Help You With Estate Planning?

-We conduct a Family Wealth Planning Session, where we spend time together and you’ll get informed.
-Before your Family Wealth Planning Session, you will complete a Family Wealth Inventory and Assessment, which will help you to get clear about what you own and what you have to think about when it comes to planning for the well-being and care of your loved ones and your stuff.
+We conduct a planning session, where we spend time together and you’ll get informed.
+Before our session, we will ask you to complete a questionnaire, which will help you to get clear about what you own and how you want to plan for the well-being and care of your loved ones and your stuff.
 If you decide the current state of affairs is unacceptable, and if we both decide that it’s a fit to work together, then we can design an estate plan together that will best suit the needs of your family.